 - Ye’abasha Gomen- Braised collard greens that are seasoned with aromatics

 - Berbere spice mix- Berbere is a hot Ethiopian spice mix made up of red chillies and a range of different spices.
-You can buy premade berbere spice mix from speciality stores.
-Alternatively, if you have a plethora of spices in your kitchen you can make it yourself like we did using this recipe.
+You can buy premade berbere spice mix from speciality stores or make it yourself using this recipe.

 - Potato/ sweet potato- You can use either normal potato, sweet potato or a mix of both for this recipe.
-Just be aware cooking times might slightly vary depending on which you use, so adjust accordingly to ensure all vegetables are cooked till tender.
+Just be aware cooking times might slightly vary depending on which you use.

 - Cabbage- Green or white cabbage works best for this recipe.